Subject Intent Statements

 At Roecroft Lower School we believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop practical communication skills, including speaking and listening, and extends their knowledge of how language works.
 Learning another language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others.

-French is taught weekly in 30min whole class lessons.
-French is taught through stories, songs, poems, and rhymes following the objectives of the National Curriculum KS2 languages programme of study.
-Each lesson builds on high-frequency grammatical structures learned in the previous lessons
+French is taught weekly in KS2 in thirty minute whole class lessons, using the Kapow scheme which follows the objectives of the National Curriculum languages programme of study.
+Each lesson builds on high-frequency grammatical structures learned in the previous lessons.

 Music